 Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

-Starting with MOSK 25.2, the MOSK documentation set will cover all product layers, including MOSK management (formerly MCC).
-This means everything you need will be in one place.
-The separate MCC documentation site will be retired, so please update your bookmarks for continued easy access to the latest content.
+Starting with MOSK 25.2, the MOSK documentation set covers all product layers, including MOSK management (formerly Container Cloud).
+This means everything you need is in one place.
+Some legacy names may remain in the code and documentation and will be updated in future releases.
+The separate Container Cloud documentation site will be retired, so please update your bookmarks for continued easy access to the latest content.

-Enable Tungsten Fabric Cassandra repairs¶
+Enable Tungsten Fabric Cassandra repairs

 Available since MOSK 25.1

-job is essential for maintaining the health and consistency of a Cassandra
+MOSK enables you to activate automatic Tungsten Fabric database repairs using the tf-dbrepair-job CronJob.
+Running this repair job is essential for maintaining the health and consistency of a Cassandra cluster.

 Below are scenarios where running the repair job is recommended:

-- Node recovery
+• Node recovery

 If a node has been down for an extended period or replaced, run a repair after bringing it back online to ensure it has all the latest data

-- Major changes
+• Major changes

 After significant changes, such as cluster update or schema modifications, run a repair to ensure data consistency

-- Cluster modifications
+• Cluster modifications

 When nodes are added or removed, data may not immediately be consistent across replicas.
 Run a repair to reconcile the data across the cluster